 If you’re brand new to editing websites, we recommend a quick introduction to website basics before attending this class.
 Watch this video on the parts of web design, and you should be ready to go.
 (Video length is 7:16).

 If you’ve coded a website or used a tool like Dreamweaver but have no CMS experience, we recommend you watch this video on CMS fundamentals before attending this class.
 (Video length is 2:54).
 You’ll find CMS-ing quite different from hand-coding!

-In this 1.5-hour class, you’ll learn to maximize your content using a drag-and-drop page builder as well a variety of other tools.
+In this class, you’ll learn to maximize your content using a drag-and-drop page builder as well a variety of other tools.
 Topics include:

 - Tailor page builder